Italy: Transport

-The railway network, state-owned and operated by Rete Ferroviaria Italiana (FSI), in 2024 totalled 16879 km, of which 12277 km is electrified, and on which 4,802 locomotives and railcars run.
+The railway network, state-owned, managed by Rete Ferroviaria Italiana (RFI), a subsidiary of Ferrovie dello Stato Italiane (FSI), as of December 2025 totalled 16881 km, of which 12364 km is electrified, and on which 4,802 locomotives and railcars run.
 The main public operator of high-speed trains is Trenitalia, part of FSI.
-High-speed trains are in three categories: Frecciarossa ('red arrow') trains operate at a maximum 300 km/h on dedicated high-speed tracks; Frecciargento ('silver arrow') operate at a maximum 250 km/h on high-speed and mainline tracks; and Frecciabianca ('white arrow') operate on high-speed regional lines at a maximum 200 km/h.
+High-speed trains are in three categories: Frecciarossa ('red arrow') trains operate at a maximum 300 km/h on dedicated high-speed tracks; Frecciargento ('silver arrow') trains operate at a maximum 250 km/h on high-speed and mainline tracks; and Frecciabianca ('white arrow') trains operate on mainline tracks only at a maximum 200 km/h.
 Italy has 11 rail border crossings over the Alpine mountains with neighbouring countries.

 Italy is fifth in Europe by number of passengers using air transport, with about 148 million passengers, or about 10% of the European total in 2011.
 In 2022, there were 45 civil airports, including the hubs of Milan Malpensa Airport and Rome Fiumicino Airport.
 Since 2021, Italy's flag carrier has been ITA Airways, which took over from Alitalia.

 In 2004, there were 43 major seaports, including Genoa, the country's largest and second-largest in the Mediterranean.
 In 2005, Italy maintained a civilian air fleet of about 389,000 units and a merchant fleet of 581 ships.
 The national inland waterways network had a length of 2400 km for commercial traffic in 2012.
 North Italian ports, such as the deep-water port of Trieste, with its extensive rail connections to Central and Eastern Europe, are the destination of subsidies and significant foreign investment.

 In August 2025, the planned Strait of Messina Bridge was given final approval by the Meloni government, with construction set to commence in the autumn of 2025.
 It will connect Calabria with Sicily when it opens in 2032, and it will become the longest suspension bridge in the world.